-- Clinical Psychologist: These psychologists offer mental health counseling in a clinical setting.
+Clinical Psychologist: These psychologists offer mental health counseling in a clinical setting.
 They may run their own practice or work for a larger organization, such as a hospital.
-A master’s is required to earn licensure, and many clinical psychologists hold doctorates.
+A master's in psychology is required to earn licensure, and many clinical psychologists hold doctorates.

 - Median Annual Salary: $81,330

 - Projected Growth Rate: 14%

 School Psychologist: School psychologists provide counseling and therapy in K-12 or college settings.
 They typically work for school districts and help kids cope with the difficulties of childhood, adolescence, and young adulthood.